tatusl/DKDExerciseWorks/README.md

-Exercise works for Data Analysis and Discovery Knowledge course.
+Exercise works for Data Analysis and Discovery Knowledge course at Univesity of Turku